 Pay attention to the coughing and sneezing etiquette: turn away from those present, do not cough in your hand, but cover your mouth and nose and cough into the crook of your arm if possible.
 Dispose of used tissues quickly.
-Those who wear a face mask can protect others from droplet infection.
+Those who wear a medical face mask can protect others from droplet infection.
 Test yourself if you have symptoms or see your family doctor.

 The RKI explains on its website who belongs to the risk group (in German).

-If contact with other people is unavoidable at a workplace at TU Dortmund University, all persons must be protected from infections.
-"Droplet protection” can be implemented with Plexiglas panels that can be set up variably at the work area.
+“Droplet protection” can be implemented with Plexiglas panels that can be set up variably at the work area.
 They prevent infection by droplet infection if the minimum distance of 1.5 m between two persons cannot be maintained.
 The issued devices may continue to be used as needed.
 They do not have to be returned to the Office of Occupational, Environmental and Health Protection, but are to be stored on site.

 All lecture halls and some seminar rooms are automatically ventilated.
-Here, only fresh air is supplied, so that no contaminated room air is circulated.
 Other rooms must be ventilated through the windows every 20 minutes.
-As many rooms as possible are equipped with CO2 monitors to support the ventilation control.

 A fact sheet on ventilation and air purification devices is available in the ServicePortal (German only).